hashgraph/stablecoin-studio/contracts/README.md

    2. Deploy the Factory **Proxy Admin** smart contract.
    3. Deploy the Factory **TransparentUpgradeableProxy** smart contract setting the Factory logic as the implementation and the Factory proxy admin as the admin.

-You may also clone this repository, install the dependecies (see [Build](#Build)) and run `npx hardhat deployFactory` in order to deploy all factories (HederaERC20 and StableCoinFactory) and its proxies onto the testnet network.
+You may also clone this repository, install the dependencies (see [Build](#Build)) and run `npx hardhat deployFactory` in order to deploy all factories (HederaERC20 and StableCoinFactory) and its proxies onto the testnet network.
 Once completed, an output with the new addresses is provided:

 `````
 Proxy Address:           0.0.7110